lowRISC/opentitan/doc/ug/getting_started_verilator.md

 $ ninja -C build-out all
 ```

+The above command also builds the OTP image that contains the root secrets and life cycle state.
+By default, the life cycle state will be moved into DEV, which enables debugging features such as the JTAG interface for the main processor.

 Now the simulation can be run.
 The programs listed after `--meminit` are loaded into the system's specified memory and execution is started immediately.